dream-gcm/usermanual/source/AppendixB.md

 ## B7.
 Forcing the annual cycle
 Some uses of DREAM require a direct correspondence to real-world events, like SSTs or nudging data.
 For these use cases the model simulation must have a simple way of changing with the seasons.
 The constant forcing described up to now needs to be extended to include a repeating annual cycle.
-If we use the notation tilde to represent such a cycle, which contains the annual frequency and its harmonics, then the forcing we seek can be expressed as ${\cal F} = \overline{\cal F} + \widetilde{\cal F}$, and we can consider a full spectrum of time variation in observed states ${\bf \Phi} = \overline{\bf \Phi} + \widetilde{\bf \Phi} + {\bf \Phi}'$.
+If we use the notation tilde to represent such a cycle, which contains the annual frequency and its harmonics, then the forcing we seek can be expressed as ${\cal F} = \bar{\cal F} + \widetilde{\cal F}$, and we can consider a full spectrum of time variation in observed states ${\bf \Phi} = \bar{\bf \Phi} + \widetilde{\bf \Phi} + {\bf \Phi}'$.